 The Concentration program is another way the law school connects its students with local experts in that particular field.
 Many members of the legal community, including our alumni, will participate in the Concentration program.
 Each Concentration will sponsor workshops, alumni receptions, lectures, and panel presentations featuring practitioners.

 This innovative curriculum signals to employers that Loyola students will provide immediate value and will be able to perform effectively as soon as they enter the legal profession.
-Associate Dean Cindy Archer adds, "More and more firms today are moving away from the old model of employment.
-Even a few years ago, a student could graduate law school and expect on-the-job training from their hiring firm.
-Employers now are looking to hire new associates who are practice ready.
-Loyola's Concentrations are just another way we are preparing our students for today's job market."
+Employers are looking to hire new associates who are practice ready.
+Loyola's Concentrations are a great way to demonstrate to potential employers your commitment to a particular practice area.

-Each Concentration has an adviser, a faculty expert in the field, who meets with students individually and counsels them on their coursework, practical experience and potential career paths.
+Each Concentration has an adviser, a faculty expert in the field, who is available to meet with students individually and counsels them on their coursework, practical experience and potential career paths.

 Students earn recognition on their transcripts for completing these intensive programs and will also be eligible to earn honors at graduation based on their performance.